balderdashy/sails-docs/concepts/Custom Responses/DefaultResponses.md

 #### res.notFound()

-This method is used to send a 404 ("Not Found") response back down to the client indicating that the requested URL doesn&rsquo; match any routes in the app. 💔 See the [`res.notFound()` reference page](http://sailsjs.org/documentation/reference/response-res/res-not-found) for usage info.
+This method is used to send a 404 ("Not Found") response back down to the client indicating that the requested URL doesn&rsquo;t match any routes in the app. 💔 See the [`res.notFound()` reference page](http://sailsjs.org/documentation/reference/response-res/res-not-found) for usage info.

 #### res.forbidden()